-It’s all part of the iconic building’s renaissance, which will see it reopen on October 14th with a flourish of new shops, restaurants, glass elevators, and yes, cocktail bars.
+It’s all part of the iconic building’s renaissance, which has seen it reopen with a flourish of new shops, restaurants, glass elevators, and yes, cocktail bars.

-Of course, a cocktail bar requires, well, a bar so that’s going to have to be added (apparently it’ll be inspired by the turbines that once generated all that power) along with some suitably stylish midcentury furnishings.
-The staff are even going to wear white boiler suits, in keeping with the original uniforms that the engineers used.
+Of course, a cocktail bar requires, well, a bar so that’s been added (apparently it’s inspired by the turbines that once generated all that power) along with some suitably stylish midcentury furnishings.
+The staff even wear white boiler suits, in keeping with the original uniforms that the engineers used.

-As for the drinks they’ll be handing out?
-Well, there’ll be coffee in the mornings, and champagne & cocktails later in the day.
-We can expect a list of 10 booze combos, all served in vessels inspired by the acetic of the Control Room itself, such as a stainless steel martini glass.
+As for the drinks they’re handing out?
+Well, there’s coffee in the mornings, and champagne & cocktails later in the day.
+The dozen or so signature concoctions include numbers like the High Voltage, with vodka, cardamom and lemon liqueur, and the Battersea Nightcap with bourbon whisky, coffee & chocolate cookie syrup and two types of vermouth.
+Oh, and they’re all served in vessels inspired by the aesthetic of the Control Room itself, such as a stainless steel martini glass.

 Will that affect the taste?

 NOTE: Control Room B is open daily (till 1am Friday & Saturday).
 You can find out more, and make a booking, right here.

 Control Room B | Battersea Power Station Circus Road E, Nine Elms, London SW8 5BN